flljy940/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list students
-2. AddressBook shows a list of students
+2. TutorRec shows a list of students
 3. User requests to delete a specific student in the list
-4. AddressBook deletes the student
+4. TutorRec deletes the student

     Use case ends.